Pythagoras51213/tronsr-template/SERVER_CONFIGURATION.md

 Phase II -  Expansion and Redundancy
 See our diagram here: https://www.dropbox.com/s/bac8g3przjdv6k6/Tron%20Phase%20II.png?dl=0

 Once elected as SR and funded, we will expand our operations quickly.
 We will grow to 3 locations with witness servers to ensure we stay operational regardless of server, ISP, or physical location failures.
-We will also expand the number of our servers in preparation for a growing user-base and transaction volume.
+We will also expand the number of our servers to 12 in preparation for a growing user-base and transaction volume.

 Phase III -  Increase Server Requirements